Charles Busch: Early theatre years

 Busch and his collaborators soon created a series of shows, mostly at the Limbo Lounge, such as Theodora, She-Bitch of Byzantium (1984) and Times Square Angel (1985, Provincetown Playhouse).
 The company called itself "Theatre in Limbo" and attracted a loyal gay following.
-Other early plays include Pardon My Inquisition, or Kiss the Blood Off My Castanets (1986), in which Busch played both Maria Garbanza, a prostitute, and her look-alike, the elegant Marquesa del Drago. and Psycho Beach Party, which ran from July 1987 to May 1988.
-Other works include The Lady in Question, which ran from July to December 1989 at the Orpheum Theatre, and Red Scare on Sunset, which ran from June to September 1991 at the Lortel Theatre.
+Other early plays include Pardon My Inquisition, or Kiss the Blood Off My Castanets (1986), in which Busch played both Maria Garbanza, a prostitute, and her look-alike, the elegant Marquesa del Drago; Psycho Beach Party, which ran from July 1987 to May 1988; The Lady in Question, which ran from July to December 1989 at the Orpheum Theatre; and Red Scare on Sunset, which ran from June to September 1991 at the Lortel Theatre.

 Busch rewrote the book for the musical Ankles Aweigh for a 1988 production staged by the Goodspeed Opera House in East Haddam, Connecticut.

 His Charles Busch Revue was produced at the Ballroom Theatre in May 1993 in New York.
 Also in 1993, he performed in a revival of Jean Genet's The Maids at the Off-Broadway Classic Stage Company in the role of Solange.

 In 1993, he wrote a novel, Whores of Lost Atlantis, a fictionalized re-telling of the creation of Vampire Lesbians of Sodom.
 The Green Heart was adapted by Busch from a short story by Jack Ritchie into a musical which was produced by the Manhattan Theater Club at the Variety Arts Theatre in New York City, opening in April 1997.

 He took the male lead in his comedy, You Should Be So Lucky which opened at Primary Stages Company, New York City, in November 1994.

 Other works of the 1990s include Swingtime Canteen, produced at the Blue Angel, New York City, in August 1995.
 His one-man show, Flipping My Wig ran at the WPA Theater, New York City, starting in December 1996.